HSR-Stud/header/README.markdown

 # Header

+**DEPRECATED: This has been replaced by the [HSRStud package and document classes](https://github.com/HSR-Stud/HSRStud-Package)!
+Do not use this repository for new zusammenfassugen**

 Dieses Header-Modul wird in allen HSR Zusammenfassungen eingebunden.
 Es werden die wichtigsten Packages eingebunden, das Layout festgelegt und einige Makros definiert.